-Target Staff Group Staff involved with the analysis and design of National grid Electricity Distribution's (NGED's) 132kV network, telecommunication systems and information technology systems Impact of Change Amber - This document relaxes the requirements for System Frequency Integrity.
-It also explicitly specifies the Network Integrity requirements for Operational Technology (OT) outages and faults Planned Assurance checks One year after the issue of this document Engineering Policy shall audit a number of 132kV network modifications to check that they comply with the requirements of this policy.
+Target Staff Group Staff involved with the analysis and design of National Grid Electricity Distribution's 66kV and 33kV networks, telecommunication systems and information technology systems.
+Impact of Change Amber - This document relaxes the requirements for System Frequency Integrity.
+It also explicitly requires Network Capability to be satisfied under Operational Technology (OT) outage and fault conditions.
+Planned Assurance checks One year after the issue of this document Engineering Policy shall audit a number of 66kV and 33kV network modifications to check that they comply with the requirements of this policy.